Ambassador of Tanzania in Bayreuth: Strengthening friendship and help!

 Today the sun's rays are particularly bright over Bayreuth because the ambassador from Tanzania is paying an important visit to the city.
 The reason for this visit is to thank those responsible in Bayreuth for the medical care that the Masai boy Safari received last year.
 Safari received support from various institutions, including the city of Bayreuth, the Bavarian Red Cross, the Bayreuth Clinic and the Interplast Germany e.V. association.
 V. and other supporters from Germany, such as bayreuth.de reported.

-Insights into the medical location in Tanzania
+Insights into the medical situation in Tanzania

 “It is time to provide active help,” motivated Ebersberger and referred to the “Emergency Medical Care Tanzania” (M.N.T) project, which was run by a team of volunteers from Evang.-Luth.
 Bayreuth deanery is supported.
 For 40 years now, the project has been providing help for two hospitals in Tanzania: the MACHAME on Kilimanjaro and the KARATU LUTHERAN HOSPITAL.
 These two institutions, which are run by the Evangelical Lutheran Church.
 Church in Tanzania are indispensable in their catchment area.
 Anyone who would like to help can go to the special Evang.-Luth donation account. the entire parish.